 It is our policy to ensure that all medical information will be treated confidentially by the Headteacher and staff.
-All administration of medicines is managed in accordance with the Supporting Pupils with Medical Needs document.
+All administration of medicines is managed in accordance with the The Department of Education's statutory guidance 'Supporting Pupils with Medical Conditions'.
 All staff have a duty of care to follow and co-operate fully with the requirements of this policy.

 Where children have a disability, the requirement of the Equality Act 2010 will apply.
 Where children have an identified special need, the SEN Code of Practice will also apply.
 We recognise that medical conditions may impact social and emotional development as well as having educational implications.
 Our aim is to reduce this impact as much as possible.